As Far As The Eye Can See

 The range of mountains from Bella Coola south to Mt.
 Waddington, at the southern end of our ski area, is one the most dramatic and scenic anywhere in the world.
 By Himalayan standards, the peaks are not particularly high (the scenery will take your breath away, not the altitude), but they are very wild and remote.
 Many peaks and even whole valleys are still unnamed.
 There are no towns, no roads, no ski lifts, and no people.
 This is of course perfect for heli-skiing!

 Bella Coola is blessed with plentiful and reliable snow.
-Most years there is a 4 to 5 metre base in the alpine with total snowfall averaging 20 to 30 metres (65 to 100 feet) over the course of the season (during the winter of 2011/2012, we had a 6 metre (20 foot) base at treeline and 10 metres (33 feet) in the alpine)!
-Best of all, it is usually a stable snowpack which means we can heli-ski more challenging and interesting terrain than at most other heli-skiing BC destinations.
+Most years there is a 4 to 5 metre base in the alpine with total snowfall averaging 20 to 30 metres (65 to 100 feet) over the course of the season.
+Best of all, it is usually a stable snowpack which means we can heli-ski in more challenging and interesting terrain than at most other heli-skiing destinations.
 These conditions result from the fact that our playground straddles the Coast Range Mountains from a wetter western periphery to a drier eastern zone.
 Perfect!

 British Columbia enjoys a well-deserved reputation for having the most reliable snow in the world.
 During the winter months, weather systems roll in like clockwork off the Pacific and as they pass over the mountains the moisture is deposited as snow.
 The Coast Mountains are the first range to be hit and as a result, get the majority of the snow.